You’ve launched your brand. You’ve developed a loyal fanbase. Now, you want to create and sell merchandise that features your brand.

-- Identify your true fans and build more meaningful relationships with them through physical products
+- Identify and build more meaningful relationships with your true fans

 - Delight (and grow) your audience with free giveaways